rostools/cog-flow-intro/branching.md

 | Hotfix | For quickly fixing critical issues, usually with a temporary solution | hotfix/(short-description) | hotfix/fix-select-button |
 | Docs | For writing, updating, or fixing documentation | docs/(short-description) | docs/git-guidelines |

 In the "Pattern" column in the table above, "short-description" is a short phrase, concisely describing the work done on the branch.
-Examples of short descriptions could be *fix-data-cleaning-function*, *add-scatter-plot*, or *fix-recursive-loop*, or *git-guidelines*.
+Examples of short descriptions could be `fix-data-cleaning-function`, `add-scatter-plot`, `fix-recursive-loop`, or `git-guidelines`.
 As with file naming, we recommend the [kebab-case](https://www.tuple.nl/knowledge-base/kebab-case) naming convention (i.e., hyphens between words). :warning: not written anywhere why we do it or that we do it.
 Should we add a decision post on this somewhere? :warning:

 If you want your branch to refer to a specific [issue](issues.md), you can also be include this in the branch name.
 For example, the branch name "feature/30-optimise-data-load-with-parquets" shows that the work on this branch includes a feature related to issue number 30 which related to optimising the data loading process with parquets (which is a column-oriented data storage format).
 Remember to still add a short description of the work being done on the branch.
 If you only include the issue ID, you force your collaborators to go to that issue and read about it, instead of just knowing what the work covers from the branch name.